Octet and decuplet baryon $\sigma$-terms and mass decompositions: Extracted -terms

 Our results for $\sigma_{\pi N}$ and $\sigma_{N s}$ agree well with the averaged $N_f=2+1$ lattice values in the FLAG review~\cite{Aoki:2019}.
-On the other hand, despite our comprehensive treatment of multiple data sets, scale setting schemes and fitting models, we cannot reconcile our results with those from the Roy-Steiner equations for the $\pi N$ $\sigma$-term, $\sigma_{\pi N} \approx 60$~MeV~\cite{Hoferichter:2015, Friedman:2019}.
+On the other hand, despite our comprehensive treatment of multiple data sets, scale setting schemes and fitting models, we cannot reconcile our results with those from the pionic atom and $\pi N$ scattering determinations of the $\pi N$ $\sigma$-term, $\sigma_{\pi N} \approx 60$~MeV~\cite{Alarcon:2012, Hoferichter:2015, Friedman:2019, Alarcon:2021}.
 A~global analysis of experimental data and lattice simulations may be needed to understand this difference.
 Recent results by Gupta {\it et al.}~\cite{Gupta:2021} have indicated that the discrepancy may be related to excited $\pi N$ and $\pi \pi N$ states in direct calculations of $\sigma_{\pi N}$ on the lattice.
-We note, however, that heavy baryon chiral perturbation theory is used for the computation of the scalar charge and $\sigma_{\pi N}$ in Ref.~\cite{Gupta:2021}, while a generalization to SU(3) is required for strange quark $\sigma$-terms, $\sigma_{{\cal B}s}$, along with the other baryon $\sigma$-terms.
+We note, however, that heavy baryon chiral perturbation theory is used for the computation of the scalar charge and $\sigma_{\pi N}$ in Ref.~\cite{Gupta:2021}, while a generalization to SU(3) is required for strange quark $\sigma$-terms, along with the other baryon $\sigma$-terms.
 Additionally, the better convergence offered by FRR could provide an improved functional form to guide the lattice calculations.
-In Fig.~\ref{fig: N sigma terms} we compare our MILS $\sigma_{\pi N}$ results with direct calculations from Ref.~\cite{Gupta:2021, ETM:2020}, and the prediction for $\sigma_{N s}$ with Ref.~\cite{ETM:2020}, which shows good agreement for all masses apart from the smallest $m_\pi^2$ results.
+In Fig.~\ref{fig: N sigma terms} we compare our MILS $\sigma_{\pi N}$ results with direct calculations from Ref.~\cite{Gupta:2021, ETM:2020}, and the prediction for $\sigma_{N s}$ with Ref.~\cite{ETM:2020}.
+The comparisons show good agreement for all masses, apart from the smallest $m_\pi^2$ results, which are of course the most important.
+This emphasizes the need for future simulations in order to resolve the discrepancy.